Sidney Crosby: Rimouski Océanic (2003–2005)

 Returning to the Océanic for the 2004–05 season, Crosby continued dominating the league, leading the league with 66 goals, 102 assists and 168 points over 62 games to capture his second consecutive Beliveau Trophy.
 Joining Crosby on Rimouski's top line were wingers Dany Roussin and Marc-Antoine Pouliot, who finished second and third in league-scoring with 116 and 114 points respectively.
 In addition to his scoring title, Crosby was once again awarded Most Valuable Player, Offensive Player and Personality of the Year, while repeating as a QMJHL First All-Star.
 The Océanic finished the regular season with the best record in the league, registering 45 wins and 98 points, including a league record-setting 28-game undefeated streak.
 They went on to capture the President's Cup as QMJHL playoff champions, defeating the Halifax Mooseheads in the finals.
-Crosby led the playoffs with 31 points (14 goals and 17 assists) over 13 games, earning him the Guy Lafleur Trophy as post-season MVP.
+Crosby led the playoffs with 31 points (14 goals and 17 assists) over 13 games, earning him the Guy Lafleur Trophy as postseason MVP.
 With their QMJHL championship, the Océanic qualified for the 2005 Memorial Cup, Canada's national major junior tournament.
 Meeting the London Knights in the final, the Océanic were shut-out 4–0.
-Despite the loss, Crosby was named to the Tournament All-Star team and captured the Ed Chynoweth Trophy as the competition's leading scorer with 11 points (6 goals and 5 assists) over 5 games.
+Despite the loss, Crosby was named to the Tournament All-Star team and captured the Ed Chynoweth Trophy as the competition's leading scorer with 11 points (six goals and five assists) over five games.
 Knights forward Corey Perry was awarded the Stafford Smythe Memorial Trophy as the MVP.
-Soon after, he attended the NHL prospect combine in preparation for the 2005 NHL Entry Draft.
+Soon after, he attended the NHL prospect combine in preparation for the 2005 NHL entry draft.

-Rimouski Océanic retired jersey number 87 in Crosby's honor in 2019, and the QMJHL also retired the number for all of its teams.
+The Rimouski Océanic retired jersey number 87 in Crosby's honor in September 2019, and the QMJHL also retired the number for all of its teams.

 Pittsburgh Penguins (2005–present)

 Rise to superstardom (2005–2007)

-Entering the 2005 NHL Entry Draft, Crosby was listed first overall in the NHL Central Scouting Bureau and International Scouting Services' respective rankings of prospects.
+Entering the 2005 NHL entry draft, Crosby was listed first overall in the NHL Central Scouting Bureau and International Scouting Services' respective rankings of prospects.
 He also won the Mike Bossy Trophy as the QMJHL's best prospect.
 Crosby was selected first overall in the draft by the Pittsburgh Penguins on July 30, 2005.
 Due to the labour lockout that suspended the entire 2004–05 NHL season, positioning for the 2005 draft was conducted via a weighted lottery based on each team's playoff appearances and draft lottery victories in the last four years.
 This lottery system led to the draft being popularly referred to as the "Sidney Crosby Lottery" or the "Sidney Crosby Sweepstakes".